 Most garden room suppliers ask for stage payments throughout the build:

-Reserve an installation date - a relatively new step in the buying process.
-Some companies ask for payments of between £100 and £250 to reserve an installation slot while you finalise your order.
-Check if it is refundable if you choose to work with another company.
+Some companies ask for payments of between £100 and £500 to reserve an installation slot while you finalise your order or wait on a planning application.
+Check if it is refundable if you choose to work with another company or if your planning application is not approved.

-Final payment - once work is completed to your satisfaction the balancing payment is due.
+Once work is completed to your satisfaction, the balancing payment is due.
+This is typically the smallest of the stage payments you'll make.

 Protecting your payments

-As you are investing thousands, if not tens of thousands of pounds in this building, you will want to protect your payments.
+As you are investing thousands of pounds in this building, you will want to protect your payments.
 One way is to make payments on a credit card and then pay them off.
 When paying on a credit card, purchases between £100 and £30,000 are protected under Section 75.
-This means that if something goes wrong the Credit Card Company is equally liable.
-The Money Saving Expert offers a guide to this It’s worth talking to your Credit Card Company before you make the payment or seek advice from an independent network like the Citizens Advice Bureau.
+This means that if something goes wrong, the Credit Card Company is equally liable.
+The Money Saving Expert offers a guide to this.
+It's worth talking to your Credit Card Company before you make the payment or seek advice from an independent network like the Citizens Advice Bureau.

 The other option is to take out a deposit insurance policy.
 Many suppliers offer these, but it’s worth checking the small print as we have heard that there are limits on the amounts covered, and on expensive builds, the whole deposit amount is not covered.